 But now that they know that, there’s an ocean of competitor’s to choose from.

 And many of them are cheaper than you.

 So why should your client choose you?

-This is where it becomes absolutely critical to develop a Unique Selling Proposition that’s relevant to your customer.
+This is where it becomes absolutely critical to develop a Unique Selling Proposition that’s relevant to your prospect or customer.

 Don’t rely on your product marketing.
 Claims to have the best product in class will get you nowhere.
 And neither will boasting that your product meets 100 out of 100 requirements checked, when the prospect could live with only 60.

 I’ve seen too many companies proclaim the uniqueness of their product, only to discover that what they think makes them unique doesn’t matter to their customers at all or even worse isn’t unique at all .

 Proclaimed ’ USPs are often so bland, they could apply to anyone. (“We Have a Global Presence” comes to mind).